ya-kostik/redbone/README.md

 const store = createStoreWithMiddlewares(reducer);
 ```

 `serverDispatchMiddleware` takes options as second parameter.
-If you want to pass server-side actions to store set `next` property as `true`, but if you want to filter actions, set array of type to `exclude` or `include` property:
+If you want to pass server-side actions to store set `next` property as `true`.

+If you want to filter actions, set array of types to `exclude` or `include` property:

 ```js
 middlewares.unshift(serverDispatchMiddleware(io, {